 In the 10th Chapter of Isaiah, the nation of Assyria is pictured as the rod of God's anger cf: Isaiah 10:5 to punish Israel and Judah for their wickedness and Idolatry.
-Sargon II the King of Assyria destroyed the Northern Kingdom of Israel and its capital of Samaria falls into captivity in 722 BC.
+Sennacherib the King Assyria destroyed the Northern Kingdom of Israel and it's capital of Samaria falls into captivity in 722BC.
 This is how the 10 northern tribes became known as the 10 lost tribes of Israel.
-Twenty years of war and rumors of war follow.
-Then Sargon's son Sennacherib (sen-A-ker-ib) leads the Assyrians army and destroy 46 walled cities in Judah and carry away 200,156 Jews into Assyrian captivity.
-As we approach the end of chapter ten different cities are named and the fear of the coming Assyrians is magnified as they draw closer ...
+The Assyrians then turn and destroy 46 walled cities in Judah and carry away 200,156 Jews into Assyrian captivity.
+As we approach the end of chapter ten different cities are named and the fear of the coming Assyrians is magnified as they draw closer ... but the haughty King Assyria makes the mistake of declaring victory too soon.
+Nob is a Levite city 2 miles short of Jerusalem cf: